 WASHINGTON, DC – Today Congressmen Drew Ferguson (Ga.-03) and Sanford D. Bishop, Jr. (Ga.-02) introduced legislation to designate a United State Post Office in Columbus, Georgia as the Richard W. Williams Chapter of the Triple Nickles (555th P.I.A.)
 Post Office.

-WASHINGTON, DC - Congressman Drew Ferguson (R-Ga.) released the following statement in response to the events in Charlottesville.
+WASHINGTON, DC – Congressman Drew Ferguson (R-Ga.) released the following statement on the death of Senator John McCain:

 In The News

 In 2007, Drew Ferguson IV had just been elected mayor of West Point.
 Kia Motors Manufacturing Georgia had just begun to turn dirt at the future site of the automaker’s plant east of town and the city was just beginning to experience a taste of the growth and opportunities that were to come, although many questions still remained about what it would mean for the city.

 I had the opportunity to interview our freshman congressman from the 3rd Congressional District of Georgia, Drew Ferguson IV.
 The 3rd Congressional District is arguably the most conservative seat in the U.S. House of Representatives.
 The district includes several counties in west Georgia including Carroll, Coweta, Heard, Troup and Fayette.